ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 ## Getting familiar with PIL

+Create a private repo called `spis17-lab05-Name1-Name2`, as you have done in lab02.
 Download the  "stone bear" picture below and save it in your github repo working directory.
 You can do this by right clicking on the image and selecting the option to save.
 Be sure to save the image as "stoneteddybear.jpg".

 <p align="center">